microsoft/IoT-For-Beginners/1-getting-started/lessons/1-introduction-to-iot/virtual-device.md

 > 💁 You can find this code in the [code/virtual-device](code/virtual-device) folder.

 😀 Your connection to the hardware was a success!

+### Help
+I am facing some errors while installing Counterfit.When i used to run command {ip install CounterFit} it says installing pakages after a while i got errors.
+So help me please how to do it install successfully ...